Diabetic Neuropathy and Peripheral Neuropathy affect a similar group of population. They are associated and interrelated.

 What is Diabetic Neuropathy?

-Other factors include smoking, high blood pressure level, and exposure to harmful neurotoxic substances which includes medicines and alcohol.
+Other factors include smoking, high blood pressure level, and exposure to harmful neurotoxic substances, which includes medicines and alcohol.

 In type 1 diabetes, it takes many years of continuous high blood sugar to get affected.
-Whereas, in type 2, just a few continuous years of high blood sugar level is enough to cause the dysfunction.
+Whereas, in type 2, just a few continuous years of high blood sugar levels is enough to cause the dysfunction.

 What is Peripheral Neuropathy?